lavague-ai/LaVague/docs/docs/get-started/playwright.md

 !!! success "Generated automation file"
     A new file will be created in your current directory `openai_api_playwright_huggingface_gen.py`, which contains the automation code needed to run the instructions outlined in the `huggingface.yaml` file.

-You can create a new `yaml` file with your own `url` and `instructions` to test different actiosn on new sites!
+You can create a new `yaml` file with your own `url` and `instructions` to test different actions on new sites!

 !!! abstract "Playwright configuration file"